MicrosoftDocs/learn/learn-pr/wwl-azure/manage-identity-projects-pipelines-agents/includes/2-configure-microsoft-hosted-agent-pools.md

-In this unit, learn how to configure Microsoft-hosted agents and agent pools in Azure DevOps, focusing on security best practices.Microsoft-hosted agents are virtual machines maintained by Microsoft, and agent pools enable you to organize and manage these agents efficiently.
+In this unit, learn how to configure Microsoft-hosted agents and agent pools in Azure DevOps, focusing on security best practices.
+Microsoft-hosted agents are virtual machines maintained by Microsoft, and agent pools enable you to organize and manage these agents efficiently.

 ## Microsoft-hosted agents